 The E-2 visa is an excellent opportunity for Pakistani investors to achieve business ownership in the U.S., but it comes with hurdles.
 From securing investment funds to proving the legitimacy of their investment enterprise, navigating the process can be complex.

-Franchising simplifies the journey by offering a structured, low-risk path with built-in support and brand recognition.
+Franchising simplifies the journey by offering a structured, low-risk path with built-in support system and brand recognition.
 If you’re ready to explore this option, working with a franchise consultant can help you find the right business and successfully navigate the visa process.

 Take the next step—connect with a U.S. franchise consultant for an e2 visa today and start your journey toward business success!